National wastewater surveillance of SARS-CoV-2

 The national wastewater surveillance in Denmark covers 49% of the population.
-Wastewater samples are collected from 29 wastewater treatment plants distributed across the country, allowing the development of SARS-CoV-2 and influenza A to be monitored nationally and for SARS-CoV-2 also regionally.
+Wastewater samples are collected from 29 wastewater treatment plants distributed across the country, allowing the development of SARS-CoV-2 to be monitored both nationally and regionally.

-In Capital Region of Denmark and Region Zealand the concentration is at a medium level and in Central Denmark Region, North Denmark Region and Region of Southern Denmark the concentration is at a high level.
+In Capital Region of Denmark and Central Denmark Region the concentration is at a low level and in North Denmark Region, Region Zealand and Region of Southern Denmark the concentration is at a medium level.

 National concentration of SARS-CoV-2 in wastewater over time and the current growth rate